Equivalent extensions of Hamilton-Jacobi-Bellman equations on hypersurfaces: Numerical implementation and simulations

 When choosing $\alpha$ for the the projected ghost node discussed above, a necessary condition is that the nearby surrounding nodes used to interpolate the value of $v_i^\alpha$ must be in $T_{\epsilon}^h$.
 In our numerical simulations, we use cubic interpolation to approximate $v({\bf z}^{\alpha})$.
 Thus, it requires $4^{3}$ nearby grid nodes for three dimensional cases.
 It can be shown that if $|d_\Gamma(\mathbf{z}_i)-\alpha|\leq\epsilon-2\sqrt{n}h$, where $n$ is the dimension.
 Then the inner nodes used to interpolate the value at each ghost node are in $T_{\epsilon}^h$.
 We suggest to use a projected node as close to the boundary node as possible.
 Therefore in our numerical simulations, we choose $\alpha=d_\Gamma(\mathbf{z}_i)-(\epsilon-2\sqrt{n}h)$.
 We discuss the effect of the choice of $\alpha$ in Section \ref{sec:ex1}.

 The maximal value of $\epsilon$ is restricted by the curvatures of $\Gamma$.
-We must have ${\epsilon < \min(k_\infty^{-1}, \delta_\Gamma)}$ where $k_\infty$ is the upper bound on the curvature of $\Gamma$, and $\delta_\Gamma$ is the minimal distance between the different parts of $\Gamma$ \cite{ChuTsai18}.
+We must have $\epsilon$ smaller than the reach of the surface, which depends on the reciprocal of the maximal curvatures.
 The minimal value of $\epsilon$ is determined by the finite difference stencils in approximating the partial derivatives of the PDE and the boundary closure procedure.
 Both stencils require that the narrow band is sufficiently ``thick" relative to the mesh size $h$ with $\epsilon>2\sqrt{n}h$.

-Notice that unlike in \cite{KublikTsai16} where closest point mappings are used to integrate over curves and surfaces, the resulting numerical discretization of the HBJ equation on $T_\epsilon^h$ is convergent with ``thin" narrow bands around $\Gamma$, i.e. $\epsilon\sim\mathcal{O}(h)$.
+The resulting numerical discretization of the HBJ equation on $T_\epsilon^h$ is convergent for any $\epsilon$ in the interval described above; i.e. it is convergent for very thin $\mathcal{O}(h)$ narrow bands as well as for thicker one whose widths are independent of $h$.
+We remark that this convergent regime is very different that requiring $\epsilon\sim\mathcal{O}(h^p), 0<p<1$, in the related work of \cite{KublikTsai16}, dealing with singular integrals.